vishvAsa/notes/content/biology/organism/health/disease/infection/viral/wuhan_epidemic/treatment.md

   - Septic shock

 ## Severe and critical cases
-- The only effective treatment for Covid in these cases of pneumonia + high inflammation is: Steroids and Blood thinners.
+- The only effective treatment for Covid in these cases of pneumonia + high inflammation is: Steroids (and possibly Blood thinners).
 If O2 falls to below 93, either or both of these will have to be used.
 Three main sorts:
   - Budesonide
   - Methylprednisolone
   - Dexamethasone